Debugging Ardour

 Option 1: Running Ardour inside GDB

-Be sure to start JACK without the --realtime / -R switch.
+If you use JACK, be sure to start JACK without the --realtime / -R switch.
 Also the client timeout variable should be set to a large value such as 5000 (--timeout / -t).
+Debug builds of Ardour come with a "Dummy" backend which is usually a better option.

 GDB (the GNU debugger)